ScriptAlchemist/ProLUG-labs/src/linux_labs/lets_do_linux/checking_kernel_and_packages.md

 # Checking kernel and packages 🐧

+## Linux Commands for Kernel and Packages

 > 💬Let's check the kernel and package info on the system 🐧 🐧 🐧
+>
+> 🐧 Echo the number of kernel versions that are stored on this system into `/root/kernel`
+>
+> 🐧 Check all the kernel information

 ---

-# Linux Commands for Kernel and Packages

-## 🐧 Echo the number of kernel versions that are stored on this system into `/root/kernel`
+## 🐧 Display information about the currently running operation system

-## 🐧 Check all the kernel information

 Input: